Chapter 13: The Jedi: Filming

 Filming for the series takes place on a volume in Los Angeles, using Industrial Light & Magic's StageCraft technology to project backgrounds onto a video wall that surrounds the set.
 Most of the episode is set outdoors, but filming inside on the volume allowed Filoni to control the lighting.
 It was important to him that the set had the "atmosphere" of a real location, and the crew looked to achieve this by adding particles, wind, and smoke.
 Filoni felt that the environment was an important part of telling the episode's story, and referenced the films of Akira Kurosawa as an influence for the episode.
 Cinematographer Baz Idoine described the episode as a "magical journey into Kurosawa-esque samurai culture".

 Filoni found Inosanto's knowledge of fight choreography to be useful to him as a director on set.
 When talking to Dawson about her fight scenes, he referenced Hiroshi Inagaki's Samurai Trilogy of films as well as other films starring Toshiro Mifune.
 Stunt coordinator Ryan Watson said Dawson's fight movements were intended to be "flowy", and less clean than the movements of a samurai.
 As he did for the first season, Star Wars creator and Ahsoka Tano co-creator George Lucas visited the set while Filoni was directing the episode, and met Dawson in her make-up and costume as Ahsoka.
 Dawson described the moment as Lucas and Filoni both "looking at their imagination come to life".

 Music

+Ludwig Göransson composed the musical score for the episode.
+The featured tracks were released on December 18, 2020, in the second volume of the season two soundtrack.

-Composer Ludwig Göransson used Kevin Kiner's theme for Ahsoka from Star Wars: The Clone Wars in the episode.
+Göransson used Kevin Kiner's theme for Ahsoka from Star Wars: The Clone Wars in the episode.
 He also referenced John Williams' theme for Yoda when that character is mentioned by Ahsoka.
 This was a big moment for the series, which previously avoided referencing Williams' existing themes.
 Göransson said there were a lot of discussions with the series' producers about how to "flirt with the Star Wars themes a little bit" in the second season, leading to these inclusions.
 Filoni felt that the way Göransson used Yoda's theme at the moment was masterful, and said it added "a little grace moment" to the scene.
-Selections from Göransson's music for this episode were included in the second soundtrack album for the season, released by Walt Disney Records on December 18, 2020, which covers music from "Chapter 13" through "Chapter 16".